ThomasKaiser/Check_MK/README.md

   * on older Intel Macs reports thermal sensors if [HardwareMonitor](https://www.bresink.com/osx/HardwareMonitor.html) is available or [iStatistica](https://www.imagetasks.com/istatistica/)
   * on Apple Silicon Macs reports thermal sensors and fan speeds if [iStatistica](https://www.imagetasks.com/istatistica/) is available
   * reports SMART health data and disk temperatures if `smartctl` is available (`brew install smartmontools`)
+  * reports battery info and status
   * reports outstanding security updates
   * reports a warning if security updates require a reboot
-  * supports HW/SW inventory (Mac/cpu info, serial numbers, installed apps from 10.15 onwards)
+  * supports HW/SW inventory (Mac/cpu/OS/devices info, serial numbers, installed apps, homebrew packages)
   * bundled with a LaunchDaemon that needs to be loaded as below (if you want more fine grained control who can access the agent's output see [here](https://github.com/ThomasKaiser/Check_MK/issues/1) for example):

     `launchctl load -w /Library/LaunchDaemons/de.mathias-kettner.check_mk.plist`